sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 	The `VANT` pin provides **3.3V** of external power for an active antenna.

 	!!! danger
-		Never inject an external DC voltage into the SMA connector for the GPS antenna, as it may damage the mosaic-X5 module.
+		Never inject an external DC voltage into the SMA connector for the GNSS antenna, as it may damage the mosaic-X5 module.
 For instance, when using a splitter to distribute the antenna signal to several GNSS receivers, make sure that no more than one output of the splitter passes DC.
 Use [DC-blocks](https://en.wikipedia.org/wiki/DC_block) otherwise.